Book Now

 Croatia Coastland and Islands

-A real draw is Croatia’s indented coastline, running right the way from northern Istria to the tip of Dubrovnik.
+A real draw is Croatia’s indented coastline, from northern Istria to the tip of Dubrovnik.
 A holiday in Croatia offers historic coastal cities on the mainland and island excursions.
-You can find peace and tranquillity on hidden coves or bays, or a lively party scene.
+You can find peace and tranquillity in hidden coves or bays, or a lively party scene.
 With over 60 marinas, Croatia is perfect for sailing and a popular destination for chartering a boat.

 Croatia Culture and History

 Croatia is rich in culture and history.
-Dubrovnik’s old town and perfectly preserved city wall is a must, as is Roman Emperor, Diocletian’s complex and palace – a living breathing museum in the city of Split.
-A private walking tour is a perfect way to learn about the fascinating history and stories of these ancient cities.
-In northern Istria, you’ll find ‘the arena’, the most well-preserved Roman amphitheatre in the world.
+Dubrovnik’s old town and perfectly preserved city wall is a must, as is the Roman Emperor, Diocletian’s, complex and palace in Split.
+A living breathing museum with Mediterranean charm.
+A private walking tour is a perfect way to learn about Croatia’s fascinating history of Roman, Venetian and Austro-Hungarian rule.
+The city of Pula in Istria is home to the Pula Arena, the most well-preserved Roman amphitheatre in the world.
 Do visit at sunset for some magical photos and if your trip coincides with the arena’s event schedule, such as the Pula Film Festival in July, be sure to bag a ticket for a show in this truly unique setting.

 Croatia National Parks

 The national parks in Croatia offer much variety.
 Choose to sail the islands of the Kornati or the Brijuni Islands.
 Take a jeep safari in the Velebit.
-Climb Croatia’s thrilling peaks in Paklenica or take a leisurely hike through the waterfalls of Krka and Plitvice.
-Bathe in the waterfalls of Krka National Park and hike the lesser-visited falls.
-A trip to the emerald lakes of Plitvice National Park is also a must.
+Climb Croatia’s thrilling peaks in Paklenica.
+A leisurely meander through the waterfalls of Krka and a visit to the emerald cascading lakes of Plitvice National Park are a must.

 Croatia Food and Wine

 Croatia is fast becoming the go-to destination for foodies.
-Anthony Bourdain, on his first visit to Croatia in 2012 couldn’t hide his delight at sampling “world-class food and wines”.
+The late Anthony Bourdain couldn’t hide his delight at sampling “world-class food and wines”on his first visit to Croatia in 2012.
 He was so impressed he declared Croatia “the next big food destination” and confessed he was “an idiot” for not visiting sooner.

-We highly recommend a trip to a boutique vineyard during your holiday in Croatia.
-As volumes are small, most of the wine produced in Croatia is consumed in Croatia, be sure to make the most and take some home.
+We highly recommend a trip to some of Croatia’s excellent vineyards during your holiday in Croatia.
+As volumes are small, most of the wine produced in Croatia is consumed in Croatia so be sure to enjoy it while you can.
 A personal wine tasting is a perfect start to your holiday.
 You’ll learn about the famous wines of each region before you set off to experiment and find your favourites on your own.

 Croatia Events

-Croatia has a year-round calendar of events to enjoy, the peak being in the summer months.
+Croatia has plenty of events to enjoy on the mainland and the islands.
+The peak is in the summer months.
 Many events take place in iconic settings, such as the stage at the St James’ Fortress during Dubrovnik’s Summer Festival (10 July – 25 August).
 Croatia has built a reputation as a destination for open-air music festivals covering most genres of music.

 Rovinj